Brazil's Hypermarcas returns to profit as debt costs sink

-SAO PAULO (Reuters) - Hypermarcas SA (HYPE3.SA), Brazil’s largest diversified drugmaker, returned to profit in the third quarter as revenue grew slightly above expectations and debt-servicing and currency hedging costs tumbled from the year-earlier period.
+SAO PAULO, Nov 10 (Reuters) - Hypermarcas SA, Brazil’s largest diversified drugmaker, returned to profit in the third quarter as revenue grew slightly above expectations and debt-servicing and currency hedging costs tumbled from the year-earlier period.

 The results were the latest showing that a year-long slowdown in the consumer goods industry is finally easing, with producers of cosmetics, generic drugs and household goods such as Hypermarcas likely to benefit most from Brazil’s improving growth trends.
 Hypermarcas had lost money for two of the past three quarters.